raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-The proposition is that eventually, the enumeration outputs something like `[n, -1]`, where `n` is a natural number.
-What is `n`?
-As we can see, for any `n`, the actual output will be `[n, n]`, not `[n, -1]`.
-So concatenating the naturals with the negatives does **not** enumerate the integers.
+If `notAllIntegers` is an enumeration of the integers, then after a finite number of outputs, the enumeration will produce `[n, -1]`, where `n` is a natural number.
+However, after `n + 1` outputs, `zip(naturals, notAllIntegers)` will output `[n, n]`, not `[n, -1]`.
+And this is true for *any* finite `n`, no matter how large.
+Since the enumeration cannot output both `[n, -1]` and `[n, n]`, it follows that our asssumption that `-1` appears after a finite number of outputs, must be incorrect.

+`notAllIntegers` is not an enumeration of the integers, and therefore `concatenate` is not a function that takes two enumerations and returns an enumeration over the union of its inputs.

-Merging the naturals with the negatives does enumerate the integers, and we will use this idea repeatedly: When we want to enumerate the elements of multiple enumerations, we must find a way to interleave their elements.
+As we saw, merging the naturals with the negatives does enumerate the integers, and we will use this idea repeatedly: *When we want to enumerate the elements of multiple enumerations, we must find a way to interleave their elements, not concatenate them.*

 ---